-- A. Power cable. - B. Ethernet cable with suitable RJ45 plug, if ethernet is used. - C. Screws and plugs that are suitable for the wall material, at a maximum diameter of 6 mm and a maximum screw head diameter of 14 mm. - D. Cable grommets (M32) that is suitable for the entry point of the power cable.
+- A. Power cable. - B. Ethernet cable with suitable RJ45 plug, if ethernet is - C. Screws and plugs that are suitable for the wall material, at a maximum diameter of 6 mm and a maximum screw head diameter of 14 mm. - D. Cable grommets (M32) that is suitable for the entry point of the power cable.
 The product is delivered with a cable grommet (M32).
 For cables that enter from the top or bottom of the charging station, use a IP54 cable grommet with an integrated cable strain relief function as a minimum requirement.
 If mounted at the back, use the grommet.

-4.9 TO DECIDE INTERNET CONNECTION TYPE
+3.9 TO DECIDE INTERNET CONNECTION TYPE

-Decide what internet connection should be used for the installation and what unit that should be used for the role of communication master.
-There are 3 types of internet connection that is possible to use for installation.
+Decide what internet connection should be used for the installation.
+There are 3 types of internet connections that are possible to use for operation.

-- Ethernet cable from a new or existing router/ switch. - 2.
+- a.
+Ethernet cable from a router/switch. - b.
 Local Wi-Fi connection from the building where the installation is set up.